Protein Databases

 CATH database is updated quite regularly through daily snapshots (CATH-B), but a full release with more tools, named CATH+ is released every 12 months.
 CATH-plus contains functional families (CATH-FunFams), structural clusters, and other tools (Sillitoe et al. 2021).

 The goal of this exercise is to get familiar with protein structures and their domain organization.
-Try to explore the estructures and identify similarities and differences (just by eye).
+First just try to explore the structures and identify similarities and differences by naked eye.

 Structures